 Your web address, also known as your uniform resource locator (URL), should be chosen with care.
 It should not only encompass what your business does, but also give you a unique identity (i.e. DansDeliciousDonuts.com) so search engines can find you.
 Namecheap, Name.com, and Hover are three of the more popular domain registrars.

 It costs between $10 and $17 per year to register your domain privately.
 If you don’t mind your name, address, and phone number being public information tied to your domain, you can save a few bucks.
 Register it for at least two years, as this is typically how long it takes for significant profits to start rolling in.

 Find a Hosting Package

 Now that you’ve purchased your domain, you need some land to put it on.
 Some people prefer to keep domain registration and hosting with the same company, while others like it separate.
 Whichever route you choose, the most important feature the hosting must offer is full cPanel access for your website, even if you don’t initially know how to use it.

-A solid, scalable package with someone like Bluehost will run you around $80 per year.
+A solid, scalable package with someone like Namecheap will run you around $80 per year.
 Again purchase two years worth of hosting to ensure your commitment to the business.